 The Greenbay 4 boots are very water resistant.
 The molded, waterproof rubber soles are 3 inches tall by the toe and 4 inches tall at the heel.
 They can easily withstand extended submersion in water up to 3 inches deep.
 The 600 denier nylon uppers are also waterproof, and water beads up and sheds off them like a duck's back.
 Slushy and wet conditions are no problem for these boots, and they will keep your feet dry in most situations.

-These are winter boots, not rain boots, and our submersion tests revealed that they are not completely waterproof.
+These are winter boots, not rain boots, and our submersion tests revealed that they are not entirely waterproof.
 The seam between the nylon uppers and rubber lowers is permeable.
 If you submerge them in water above the rubber, they will begin to take in water.
 This is only an issue if you stand in puddles deeper than three inches.
 If it's just snowing or raining, the boots shed water nicely, since the nylon upper fabric overlaps the rubber lowers, it just rolls off.

 The Greenbay 4 lost a little ground to the competition in this metric due to this leaking.
 Still, they are water-resistant enough for most situations, since most of us walk quickly through water instead of standing in it.